kontent-ai/management-sdk-net/README.md

 ### Helper Methods

-Methods for building links to content items and their elements in Kentico Kontent.
+Methods for building links to content items and their elements in Kontent.
 Available as a [separate NuGet package](https://www.nuget.org/packages/Kentico.Kontent.Management.Helpers/).

 #### Getting an edit link for a content item